What LPWS Is

 Recognition comes before counting.

-This means that before something is measured, rewarded, recorded, or exchanged, there must first be clarity that something real has taken place.
+This means that before something is measured, rewarded, recorded or exchanged, there must first be clarity that something real has taken place.

 Without recognition, counting becomes blind.